St. John's, Newfoundland and Labrador: Economy

 St. John's is also becoming known as an entrepreneurial city.
-In a 2009 report by the Canadian Federation of Independent Business, Communities in Boom: Canada’s Top Entrepreneurial Cities, St. John's was ranked the best major city in Atlantic Canada and 19th overall in Canada for providing a good environment for small business development.
+In a 2009 report by the Canadian Federation of Independent Business, Communities in Boom: Canada's Top Entrepreneurial Cities, St. John's was ranked the best major city in Atlantic Canada and 19th overall in Canada for providing a good environment for small business development.

+Tourism

+Tourism is also a significant contributor to the province's economy.
+An important aspect of this are cruise ships that "include the Port of St. John's on their … itineraries as both a home port and in-transit port of call".

 Culture

 The downtown area is the cultural hub of St. John's and is a major tourist destination in Newfoundland and Labrador and Atlantic Canada.
-Water Street and Duckworth Street are known for their brightly coloured low rise heritage buildings, housing numerous tourist shops, clothing boutiques, and restaurants.
+Water Street and Duckworth Street are known for their brightly coloured low-rise heritage buildings, housing numerous tourist shops, clothing boutiques, and restaurants.

-George Street, a downtown side-street above the western end of Water Street, is the predominant home of the city's nightlife.
+George Street, a downtown side street above the western end of Water Street, is the predominant home of the city's nightlife.
 It holds numerous annual festivals including the George Street Festival in August and the Mardi Gras Festival in October.
 The street can be credited with kick-starting the careers of many musical acts and is busy nearly every night of the week.

-The city has a symphony orchestra, a string quartet, and several choirs.
-In addition the School of Music of Memorial University of Newfoundland has several ensembles, including a chamber orchestra.
-St. Johns also plays host to the Tuckamore Festival of chamber music, which has been held every August since 2001.
-Opera on the Avalon puts on performances of opera, over several days, in the summer.
-Established in 1987, the Kittiwake Dance Theatre is one of the province's leading dance companies.

 The LSPU Hall is home to the Resource Centre for the Arts.
 The "Hall" hosts a vibrant and diverse arts community and is regarded as the backbone of artistic infrastructure and development in the downtown.
 The careers of many well-known Newfoundland artists were launched there including Rick Mercer, Mark Critch, Mary Walsh, Cathy Jones, Andy Jones and Greg Thomey.
-The St. John's Arts and Culture Centre houses an art gallery, libraries and a 1000-seat theatre, which is the city's major venue for entertainment productions.
+The St. John's Arts and Culture Centre houses an art gallery, libraries and a 1,000-seat theatre, which is the city's major venue for entertainment productions.

+Theatre

+In 1967, the St. John's Arts and Culture Centre was opened along with the first all-Canadian Dominion Drama Festival.

+Other theatrical venues include the LSPU Hall and the Holy Heart School's theatre.